Polarizing Filters: Darkening Sky and Cutting Glare Without Shifting Tone

 How a polarizer darkens blue sky and suppresses reflections off water and glass by physics rather than colour, and how it differs from a contrast filter.

-In black and white work the sky often photographs lighter than it appears, because the blue it emits records strongly on most panchromatic emulsions.
-The familiar remedy is a coloured contrast filter, which darkens blue by absorbing it.
+In black and white work the sky often photographs lighter than it appears.
+Panchromatic emulsions such as HP5 Plus and Tri-X carry a residual oversensitivity to blue and ultraviolet, so the blue dome reads pale and the clouds vanish into it.
+The familiar remedy is a coloured contrast filter, a Wratten 8 (K2) yellow or a 25 red, which darkens blue by absorbing it.
 A polarizing filter reaches a similar end by an entirely different mechanism: it selects light by its plane of vibration rather than its wavelength.
 That distinction is what makes it useful where a coloured filter cannot help, and what governs when it works at all.

 How a Polarizer Darkens the Sky